← back to other articles

 Preparing for Breaches with Proactive Data Security Measures

-Even with strong data security measures, cyber incidents can occur.
-A well-defined incident response plan should include:
+Even with the strongest security measures in place, cyber incidents can still happen.
+A well-defined incident response plan is critical and should include:

 Disaster Recovery and Secure Backup Data Security Measures

-✔ Maintain offline encrypted backups of all board documents.
+✔ Maintain encrypted offline backups of all critical board documents.

-✔ Regularly test disaster recovery procedures to ensure effectiveness.
+✔ Regularly test disaster recovery procedures to validate their effectiveness and readiness.

 Secure Your Board’s Confidential Information Today!
 Schedule a Demo now.